-- flags (int) Any supported flag: NOBLOCK.
-If NOBLOCK is set, this method will raise a ZMQError with EAGAIN if a message is not ready.
-If NOBLOCK is not set, then this method will block until a message arrives. - copy (bool) Should the message be received in a copying or non-copying manner?
+- flags (int) 0 or NOBLOCK. - copy (bool) Should the message be received in a copying or non-copying manner?
 If False a Frame object is returned, if True a string copy of message is returned. - track (bool) Should the message be tracked for notification that ZMQ has finished with it? (ignored if copy=True)